 What is OCD?

-OCD stands for Obsessive-Compulsive Disorder.
-It is a disorder that causes an individual to have intrusive thoughts of a frightening or disturbing nature, which in turn may cause the person to do things repeatedly in an attempt to get rid of the thoughts.
+OCD is a condition that causes an individual to have intrusive thoughts of a frightening, disturbing, or nonsensical nature, which in turn may cause the person to do things repeatedly in an attempt to get rid of the thoughts.
 They might perform certain rituals to guard against danger, or to clean or check oneself or personal areas of home or work again and again.

 What are some of the symptoms of OCD?